scie1006-2023/comp/workshop3.md

 By finishing this session, you should be able to

 - Play speech output to report sensor reading with `pyttsx3` library
-- Control the LED that is attached to the single-board computer with General Purpose Input/Output (GPIO) pins using `python-periphery` library.
+- Control the LED that is attached to the single-board computer with General Purpose Input/Output (GPIO) pins using the `python-periphery` library.

 ## Github Page